CiscoUcs/cisco_imc_cookbook/README.md

 ## Install
 ***
-Follow the steps outlined below to install the cookbook
+Follow the steps outlined below to install the cookbook.
   1. Move the cookbook under chef-repo folder on your workstation.
   2. Create your recipes, sample recipes are provided in the cookbook.
     It is a good practice to set the cisco imc accounts in the data bag of chef, because you will need to mention the data bag item name in the auth_data parameter of the recipe.
-  2. Run the command on the workstation from under the chef-repo folder.
+  3. Run the command on the workstation from under the chef-repo folder.
-    * knife cookbook upload cisco-imc-chef
+      <pre><code>knife cookbook upload cisco-imc-chef</code></pre>
-  3. Add recipe to the run-list of the chef node and run chef-client.
+  4. Add recipe to the run-list of the chef node and run chef-client.

 ## Setting the Cisco IMC Accounts in Chef
 ***
 Follow the steps outlined below to setup the Cisco IMC Accounts in chef.
   1. Create a data bag in chef with the name "cisco_imc_accounts".
 This data bag name is configurable in the default.rb attribute file.
   2. Now, create an item under the data bag.
   3. Edit each item and add json data as follows.
+  <pre><code>

-* {
+  {
-    * "user": "admin",
+    "user": "admin",
-    * "password": "********",
+    "password": "********",
-    * "port": "80",
+    "port": "80",
-    * "secure":false
+    "secure":false
-* }
+  }
+  </code></pre>
-* Note: You can create multiple such data bag items, depending upon the number of account you have.
+<br/>Note: You can create multiple such data bag items, depending upon the number of account you have.

 ## uninstall
 ***